Fairness via Independence: A (Conditional) Distance Covariance Framework: Numerical Experiments

 where $S$ represents the number of categories or groups within the sensitive attribute $\Z$.
 In the subsequent subsections, we present the results of our numerical experiments.
 For additional details and supplementary information, please refer to Appendix \ref{appendix:exp}.
+In addition, we put the ablation study in Appendix \ref{appendix:ablation} and the complexity analysis in Appendix \ref{appendix:complexity}.